-Be the voice of the future with a BSc in Natural Resource Conservation.
+Be the voice of the future with a BSc in Natural Resources Conservation.

 This degree helps you to develop the skills to play an active role in protecting and managing our natural environments, such as wildlife, forests, rivers, oceans, and land.

-Why choose a BSc in Natural Resource Conservation?
+Why choose a BSc in Natural Resources Conservation?

 By gaining an understanding of how to balance social, economic, cultural, and aesthetic issues, this multidisciplinary degree will help you shape our future and our planet.
 Core subjects include biodiversity and sustainability, resource socio-economics and policy, ecology and conservation biology, and land-use planning.